saVmc/Accord/README.md

 ### Project Status

 This README will be updated regularly as development progresses.
-Stay tuned for new features, design updates, and implementation notes.
+Stay tuned for new features, design updates, and more.

 ---

 ### Developer Notes

-This project is being developed as part of a school assignment.
-Scope and deliverables may be refined based on feedback and available time.
-Mr Clark will provide guidance on project feasibility and milestones.
+Hi
 ---

 ## Part 2 – Design and Wireframes